From the horse’s mouth

 Hands and Feet

-- Trainers or equivalent light shoes for moving around the camp in the evenings
+- Trainers or waterproof shoes for moving around in the mornings or evenings

 - Several pairs of warm, thick socks